smkbhd2018/obsidian-fullscreen-plugin/README.md

-## Obsidian fullscreen plugin
+## Dynamic Fullscreen plugin

-Adds a command to enable fullscreen focus mode for the current active leaf from the command palette or by a keyboard shortcut. `Esc` returns obsidian back to the previous layout.
+Adds commands to toggle fullscreen focus mode for the current active leaf or hide interface elements such as bars and tabs.
+Use the command palette or a keyboard shortcut to activate. `Esc` returns obsidian to the previous layout when exiting fullscreen.